hongping-zh/circular-bias-detection/docs/zenodo_sync.md

 - Prefer `.zenodo.json` as the single source of metadata for Zenodo
 - Mirror essential citation info in `CITATION.cff`
-- Reuse the Version DOI in papers‚Äô ‚ÄúCode/Data availability‚Äù sections for reproducibility
+- Reuse the Version DOI in papers‚Ä?‚ÄúCode/Data availability‚Ä?sections for reproducibility

 ---